On finitely stable domains: An extension of Ohm's Theorem to finitely stable domains

 (2, b) By Proposition \ref{archDN}, $T$ has a maximal ideal $N$ such that the domain $T_N$ is Archimedean.
-Hence $T_N$ is a DVR by Proposition \ref{archDVR} as $N$ is a principal ideal.
+Hence $T_N$ is a DVR by Proposition \ref{archDVR} as $N$ is a principal ideal by Theorem \ref{Olb2} (c).
 Thus $N$ is a height-one maximal ideal of $T$. \end{proof}

 In the notation of \ref{olbcons}, if $R_k$ is one-dimensional for some $k\ge0$, then all the rings $R_n$, as well as $T$, are one-dimensional since $T$ is an integral extension of $R_n$, for all $n\ge0$.
 For the Archimedean property we have: